 * If you put in enough intensity, your elliptical machine workout will provide a nice aerobic workout with lots of health benefits.
 (2)

-* An elliptical workout can burn off a bunch of calories – 400 in 30 minutes for a 185 lb. person like me (3)
+* An elliptical workout can burn off a bunch of calories – close to 400 in 30 minutes for a 180 lb. person like me.
+(3)

-* The width & stride of the footrests on some elliptical machines are fixed in a position that might be uncomfortable for someone.
-(7)
+* The width & stride of the footrests on some elliptical machines are fixed in a position that might be uncomfortable for someone, depending on how they’re designed by their manufacturers.

 Exercise bike pros & cons